The Curious Adventurers

 0 Comments

-As part of our Wild Atlantic Way pages we wanted to create on www.outdoorfitnesssligo.com , we decided to take a day trip to county Mayo, targeting the north coast from Ballina to Belmullet.
+As part of our Wild Atlantic Way series, we set off on a day trip to County Mayo, focusing on the rugged north coast from Ballina to Belmullet.

-From Killala, we followed the coastal road towards Lackan Strand.
-Lackan Strand is another Discovery Point along the Wild Atlantic Way.
-Lackan strand looks out onto the Atlantic offering breathtaking views as far as Sligo and Donegal.
+Our first stop was Killala Quays.
+It was still early in the morning, and the quiet harbour set a peaceful tone for the day ahead.
+From Killala, we continued along the coastal road towards Lackan Strand, another Discovery Point on the Wild Atlantic Way.
+This beautiful stretch of beach looks out across the Atlantic, offering sweeping views that reach as far as Sligo and Donegal.

 Picture